Connection and Recruitment

 back to top

 When a family hires me to find them the right fitting prep school, I begin by finding out the player’s goals.
 Once I have the total profile of a player I will go through my database of schools and pick out five to ten that would be ideal for this particular player.
 I then reach out to these school’s coaches on the player’s behalf.
 A player will eventually have between two to five schools interested in them.
-At this point the families and me discuss each option and decide which schools to apply to.
+At this point, I discuss each option with the family and they decide which schools to apply to.

 A family will then complete all the necessary applications and financial aid forms.
 If they can they will ideally visit these schools.
 Once the acceptance letters come out on March 10th, families will be able to see which schools accepted them and the amount of scholarship they are awarded.
 Based on this, the family will decipher all the information they have gathered during the previous few months and make a decision.
 It could be based on the specific coach, the school’s culture, or the total tuition amount.
 It is up to each family to determine what school is right for them.
 Some prep schools have rolling admissions and can let a player know if they are accepted and at what price in a matter of weeks.